mrcavalcanti/mosaicoo/docs/sources/explore/logs-integration.md

 ### Loki-specific features

-As mentioned, one of the log integrations is for the new open source log aggregation system from Grafana Labs - [Loki](https://github.com/grafana/loki).
+As mentioned, one of the log integrations is for the new open source log aggregation system from Mosaicoo Labs - [Loki](https://github.com/grafana/loki).
 Loki is designed to be very cost effective, as it does not index the contents of the logs, but rather a set of labels for each log stream.
 The logs from Loki are queried in a similar way to querying with label selectors in Prometheus.
 It uses labels to group log streams which can be made to match up with your Prometheus labels.
-For more information about Grafana Loki, refer to [Grafana Loki](https://github.com/grafana/loki) or the Grafana Labs hosted variant: [Grafana Cloud Logs](https://grafana.com/loki).
+For more information about Mosaicoo Loki, refer to [Grafana Loki](https://github.com/grafana/loki) or the Mosaicoo Labs hosted variant: [Grafana Cloud Logs](https://grafana.com/loki).

 For more information, refer to [Loki's data source documentation]({{< relref "../datasources/loki.md" >}}) on how to query for log data.